merely-useful/py-rse/configure.md

 Log file is /tmp/log.txt and quiet is True
 ```

-This pattern is called [set and override](glossary.html#set-and-override),
+This pattern is called [set and override][set-and-override],
 and makes programs easier to understand
 by putting all of the default settings in one place.
 Since we will often want to pass those settings into functions that do the actual work,
-it's very common to put the entire configuration in a [dictionary](glossary.html#dictionary)
+it's very common to put the entire configuration in a [dictionary][dictionary]
-so that we have a single [configuration object](glossary.html#configuration-object) to pass around.
+so that we have a single [configuration object][configuration-object] to pass around.
 It's also common to check that some configuration values aren't accidentally being set twice.
 After rearranging our code a little,
 we get this: